-Kernel parameter Description Typical value Used when console Where to output kernel log by printk. console=ttymxc0 i.MX 8M Mini use console=ttymxc0. init Tells kernel where the init file is located. init=/init All use cases. "init" in the Android platform is located in "/" instead of in "/sbin". androidboot.console The Android shell console.
-It should be the same as console=. androidboot.console=ttymxc0 To use the default shell job control, such as Ctrl+C to terminate a running process, set this for the kernel. ста CMA memory size for GPU/VPU physical memory allocation.
-For i.MX 8M Mini EVK and i.MX 8M Nano EVK, it is 800 MB by default.
-For i.MX 8M Quad AIY, it is 384 MB by default.
-For i.MX 8QuadXPlus, it is 800 MB by default. cma=800M@0x960M-0xe00M indicates that the start adress is 0x96000000 and the end address is 0xDFFFFFFF.
-The CMA size can be configured to other value, but cannot exceed 1184 MB, because the Cortex-M4 core will also allocate memory from CMA and Cortex-M4 cannot use the memory larger than 0xDFFFFFFFF. androidboot.selinux Argument to disable selinux check and enable serial input when connecting a host computer to the target board's USB UART port.
-For details about selinux, see Security- Enhanced Linux in Android. androidboot.selinux=permissiv e Android Pie 9.0 CTS requirement: serial input should be disabled by default.
+Kernel parameter Description Typical value Used when For i.MX 8M Quad, it is 1280 MB by default.
+For i.MX 8QuadXPlus and 8QuadMax, it is 800 MB by default. from CMA and Cortex-M4 cannot use the memory larger than 0xDFFFFFFF. androidboot.selinux Argument to disable selinux check and enable serial input when connecting a host computer to the target board's USB UART port.
+For details about selinux, see Security-Enhanced Linux in Android. androidboot.selinux=permissiv e Android Pie 9.0 CTS requirement: serial input should be disabled by default.
 Setting this argument enables console serial input, which will violate the CTS requirement.
 Setting this argument will also bypass all the selinux rules defined in Android system.
 It is recommended to set this argument for internal developer. androidboot.primary_displa y It is used to chose and fix primary display. androidboot.primary_display=i mx-drm androidboot.primary_display=mxsfb-drm is only used for MIPI display. androidboot.lcd_density It is used to set the display density and over write ro.sf.lcd_density in init.rc for MIPI-to- HDMI display. androidboot.lcd_density=160 - androidboot.displaymode It is used to configure the kernel/driver work mode/fps.
 4k display should be configured as: androidboot.displaymode =4k.
 The default fps is 60fps.
 To configure fps, change this value to 4kp60/4kp50/4kp30.
-1080p display should be configured as: The system will find out and work at the best display mode, and display mode can be changed through this bootargs.
+1080p display should be configured as: androidboot.displaymode =1080p.

-Table 21.
-Kernel boot parameters (continued)

-Kernel parameter Description Typical value Used when androidboot.displaymode =1080p.
 The default fps is 60fps.
-To configure fps, change this value to 1080p60/1080p50/1080p 30. • 720p display should be configured as: androidboot.displaymode =720p.
+To configure fps, change this value to 1080p60/1080p50/1080p30.
+720p display should be configured as: androidboot.displaymode =720p.
 The default fps is 60fps.
-To configure fps, change this value to 720p60/720p50/720p30. • 480p display should be configured as: androidboot.displaymode =480p.
+To configure fps, change this value to 720p60/720p50/720p30.
+480p display should be configured as: androidboot.displaymode =480p.
 The default fps is 60fps.
+To configure fps, The system will find out and work at the best display mode, and display mode can be changed through this bootargs.

+Table 20.
+Kernel boot parameters (continued)

-To configure fps, change this value to 480p60/480p50/480p30. androidboot.fbTileSupport It is used to enable framebuffer super tile output. androidboot.fbTileSupport=ena ble It should not be set when connecting the MIPI-to-HDMI display or MIPI panel display. firmware_class.path It is used to set the Wi-Fi firmware path. firmware_class.path=/vendor/ firmware - androidboot.wificountrycod e=CN It is used to set Wi-Fi country code.
-Different countries use different Wi-Fi channels. androidboot.wificountrycode=CN For details, see the AndroidTM Frequently Asked Questions. transparent_hugepage It is used to change the sysfs boot time defaults of Transparent Hugepage support. transparent_hugepage=never/ always/madvise - loop.max_part It defines how many partitions to be able to manage per loop device. loop.max_part=7 -
+Kernel parameter Description Typical value Used when change this value to 480p60/480p50/480p30. androidboot.fbTileSupport It is used to enable framebuffer super tile output. androidboot.fbTileSupport=ena ble It should not be set when connecting the MIPI-to-HDMI display or MIPI panel display. firmware_class.path It is used to set the Wi-Fi firmware path. firmware_class.path=/vendor/ firmware - androidboot.wificountrycod e=CN It is used to set Wi-Fi country code.
+Different countries use different Wi-Fi channels. androidboot.wificountrycode=CN - transparent_hugepage It is used to change the sysfs boot time defaults of Transparent Hugepage support. transparent_hugepage=never/ always/madvise -